NickvanOort/codestyle/docs/pydantic.md

 While this will work perfectly fine if you are prototyping, at some point your project will grow bigger and you will want to have more control over your parameters.

-A basic way to improve upon the dict is to use a dataclass;
+Therefore, a more solid way to improve upon the simple dict is to use a dataclass;

 ```python
 from dataclasses import dataclass